 The Chinese place a premium on gaining and upholding reputation and status, especially for their family and community.
 Consequently, they want to be associated with brands and products that portray prosperity, success, and upward mobility.

-Starbucks has positioned itself as the premium coffee brand in China.
+Starbucks has positioned itself as a premium coffee brand in China.
 It charges 20% higher prices in China compared to other parts of the world.
 It chooses very high-end locations for its outlets including luxury malls and iconic office towers.
 And since foreign brands, particularly in food and beverage, are viewed as premium, Starbucks often labels its products with the country from which its products are imported.

 If you’re drinking coffee, you’re already hip.
 If you’re drinking Starbucks, you’re super cool.
 If you’re “normal cool”, you’ll go to Luckin Coffee.

 Following its successful marketing strategy, by adapting the brand to the Chinese market, Starbucks not only sells coffee, tea, coffee beans, and mooncakes but also sells cups.
 Its tumbler cups and coffee mugs are very popular in China and are often sold out in a couple of weeks.
 All throughout China, cups with the Starbucks logo are everywhere.

 Starbucks also has been franchising in China for years.
 They are well established even in smaller cities.
 They even have their biggest outlet in Shanghai.
 It is more than a place to drink tea or coffee, it is a tourist spot!